featherless/2002-2003-Blood-Right/README.md

 The game went through many game engine iterations, starting with a 2d engine and eventually moving to a very basic custom 3d engine.
 The switch to the 3d engine ended up consuming so much time that the project stalled indefinitely.

+### 2D engine

 ![2d engine](https://raw.githubusercontent.com/featherless/2002-2003-Blood-Right/master/videos/2dengine.gif)

+### 3D engine

 ![3d engine](https://raw.githubusercontent.com/featherless/2002-2003-Blood-Right/master/videos/3dengine.gif)

+### 3D BSP engine

 ![3d engine v2](https://raw.githubusercontent.com/featherless/2002-2003-Blood-Right/master/videos/3denginev2.gif)

+Originally posted on TheJeffFiles.com regarding the 3d BSP engine:

+> Creators: Jeff Verkoeyen (Programmer)
+>
+> Production Time: March, 2004, through May, 2004
+>
+> Genre: First-Person
+>
+> **Gameplay**: This BSP engine was designed for what would have eventually become BloodRight3D, but ended up being more of a learning project for me than anything.
+Included with the engine is a solid particle engine and a first person BSP engine.
+>
+> The program starts in Particle Engine mode.
+To change to BSP mode, hit F1.
+To change back to Particle Engine mode, hit F2.
+>
+> In Particle Engine mode the controls are as follows:
+>
+> - WASD: Move the camera in space
+> - Mouse: Change camera direction
+> - Space: Bullet Time
+> - F1: Change to BSP mode
+> - IJKL: Move the water fountain particle system
+> - Arrow Keys: Move the smoke particle system
+>
+> In BSP mode the controls are as follows:
+>
+> - WASD: Move the camera
+> - Mouse: Change camera direction
+> - Space: Jump
+> - Collide with doors to open them, stand on elevators to go up them
+>
+> Notes: This is merely an engine, but could possibly be worked in to a game.

 ## Intro video